MadzCoin/madz-py/README.md

 # madz-py
-madz-py is a rpc and api wrapper.
+madzpy is a rpc and api wrapper.

 First, install it:
 ```